 Aboriginal ways of knowing, principles of learning, content, and world views are intrinsic features of a meaningful, relevant, and socially aware education for all students.
 They engender the core competencies that BCs new curriculum focuses on in order for students to engage in deep learning and life-long learning (Ministry of Education, curriculum.gov.bc.ca/competencies).

 ABORIGINAL WORLDVIEWS & PERSPECTIVES IN THE CLASSROOM

 This guide outlines and expresses a wealth of ideas and constructs for leadership, Indigenous pedagogical practices, Aboriginal perspectives and content, and a vision for decolonizing mindsets.

 Territory Acknowledgements honour and show respect to the nations who have lived, worked, and played here from time immemorial.

 Depending on your location, one of four Traditional Territory Acknowledgements should be used.
-The Territory Acknowledgement wording was gifted from the nations SD62 works with, and can be accessed through the Aboriginal Education Support Worker or Aboriginal Education Teacher at your school.
+The Territory Acknowledgement wording was gifted from the nations SD62 works with, and can be accessed through the Aboriginal Education Classroom Program Assistant or Aboriginal Education Teacher at your school.

 *Posters of the Territory Acknowledgment, Map, and Douglas Treaty are posted in all Westshore schools.